IuliiaKonovalova/school_app/README.md

 * Set up a local workspace on your computer for Heroku:
     - Create a list of requirements that the project needs to run:
-      - type in this in the terminal: `pip3 freeze > requirements.txt`
+      - type this in the terminal: `pip3 freeze > requirements.txt`
     - Commit and push the changes to GitHub

 * Go to [www.heroku.com](www.heroku.com)
-* Login or create a Heroku account.
+* Log in or create a Heroku account.
 * Create a new app with any unique name <name app>.

   ![Heroku.
 Create New App](documentation/deployment/new_heroku_app.png)